lenstronomy/lenstronomy/PUBLISHED.rst

 * TDCOSMO.
 IX.
 Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038−4008 `Shajib et al. 2022a <https://arxiv.org/abs/2202.11101>`_
     *modeling of a time-delay lens and comprehensive analysis between two modeling codes.*

+* Forecast of observing time delay of the strongly lensed quasars with Muztagh-Ata 1.93m telescope `Zhu et al. 2022a <https://arxiv.org/abs/2203.15680>`_
+    *Using lenstronomy to reproduce a lens and simulate the observed images based on parameters fitted by other work.*